 - Insurances.
 Which assets are yours and when?
 You’ll need to insure everything from cars to homes.
 Additionally, pay attention to medical insurance for you and your children.
 If you’ll be paying for insurance through COBRA, typically available to divorced spouses for a maximum of 36 months, start shopping that around soon in case you want a different option.
 Consider life and disability insurance to protect support payments and be sure the beneficiaries of those policies are correctly handled.

-- Variable expenses for your children.
+- Variable expenses for your children as part of the settlement.
 Who is paying for extras like coaching, therapy (not typically covered in full by medical insurance), music, tutoring, prom, and all associated college costs?
 And if you are sharing these, who gets to decide what will be spent?
 Sometimes setting aside a joint account, mutually governed, is best.
-Other times decisions in advance as part of the Marital Settlement Agreement (MSA) work well.
+Other times decisions in advance as part of the settlement, formerly called the Marital Settlement Agreement or MSA work well.
 Put a realistic plan in place both spouses can live with and agree to.

 - Unpredictable and uneven compensation.
 Many of us have inconsistent compensation year over year due to stock options, self-employment income and other situations.
-Include a formula to handle those inconsistencies and select a financially neutral person to audit appropriate documents no less than annually to be sure that compensation is equalized according to the divorce agreement.
+Include a formula to handle those inconsistencies and select a financially neutral person to audit appropriate documents no less than annually to be sure that your financial rights are honored.
 Include deadlines and time frames.
-Also include in the MSA who ultimately owes the taxes (and how) regardless of which party receives the compensation.
+Also include in the settlement who ultimately owes the taxes (and how) regardless of which party receives the compensation.

 - The tax math!
 The divorce process can drag on for months, even years, and then suddenly it’s “rush rush rush.”
 Slow things down enough that you can ensure your CFP® professional and tax advisor have time to review the tax ramifications.
-There may not be any tax due at divorce if assets are simply divided and not liquidated.
+There may not be any tax due at divorce if assets are simply divided and not liquidated in the settlement.
 But someday most everything will have a tax consequence.
 Those consequences need to be equal and fair.